StarSTRUQ/ND-Tile/README.md

 * Add unit testing

+* Domain slicing should plot all possible 2-D slices by default.

 * Improve detection, mitigation, and reporting of untiled, empty regions in domain.

 - post-tiling tile-only bc update